Saketh-Vadlamudi/RAG-Paper-Curator/README.md

 This is a **learner-focused project** where you'll build a complete research assistant system that automatically fetches academic papers, understands their content, and answers your research questions using advanced RAG techniques.

 **The arXiv Paper Curator** will teach you to build a **production-grade RAG system using industry best practices**.
-You'll master the architecture, implementation, and deployment of AI systems that professionals use in the real world.
+Unlike tutorials that jump straight to vector search, we follow the **professional path**: master keyword search foundations first, then enhance with vectors for hybrid retrieval.

+> **🎯 The Professional Difference:** We build RAG systems the way successful companies do - solid search foundations enhanced with AI, not AI-first approaches that ignore search fundamentals.

-By the end of this course, you'll have your own AI research assistant and the skills to build similar systems for any domain.
+By the end of this course, you'll have your own AI research assistant and the deep technical skills to build production RAG systems for any domain.

+### **🎓 What You'll Build**

+- **Week 1:** Complete infrastructure with Docker, FastAPI, PostgreSQL, OpenSearch, and Airflow
+- **Week 2:** Automated data pipeline fetching and parsing academic papers from arXiv
+- **Week 3:** Production BM25 keyword search with filtering and relevance scoring
+- **Week 4:** ✨ **Intelligent chunking + hybrid search combining keywords with semantic understanding**
+- **Week 5:** Full RAG pipeline with LLM integration for answer generation
+- **Week 6:** Evaluation system to measure and improve RAG performance

 ---